qiao/mdwatch/README.md

 mdwatch
 =======

 `mdwatch` is a tool to help you preview markdown documents.
-It watches the file for changes and will automatically serve the updated content in your browser.
+It will watch the file for changes and automatically serve the updated content in your browser.

 Install
 -------